hasinajy/guild-master/README.md

 The project depends on `Font Awesome` to work.
 Download Font Awesome from the [this link](https://www.fontawesome.com/download).

 Once downloaded, place the assets in `web/assets/` under the name `fontawesome`.

+## Contributing
+Contributions are welcome.
+Just fork the project and make a PR if you have an idea of improvement.

+## License
+The project is licensed under the [MIT License](./LICENSE.md).
+Refer to the mentioned file for more information.

+## Author
+Hasina JY